Concordium/concordium-update-proposals/source/CIS/cis-2.rst

 .. warning::

-  The smart contract receive hook function could be called by any smart contract and it is up to the integrating contract whether to trust the token contract.
+  The smart contract receive hook function can be called by any smart contract and it is up to the integrating contract whether to trust the token contract.

 Receive hook function callback argument
 ---------------------------------------

 The name of the receive hook function called on a smart contract receiving tokens is supplied as part of the parameter.
 This allows for a smart contract integrating with a token smart contract to have multiple hooks and leave it to the caller to know which hook they want to trigger.

-Another technical reason is that the name of the smart contract is part of the smart contract receive function name, which means the specification would include a requirement of the smart contract name for others to integrate reliably.

 No sender hook function
 -----------------------